lukin0110/vorto/README.md

 The `format` and `options` parameters are optional.
 The last argument must be a callback function of the de facto async standard `function(err, version) {...}`.

+## Options

+* `repo`: specify the directory of the repository that you want to generate a version code for.
+The *default* is the current directory

 ## Examples